SwolenOstrich430/Evently/README.md

 # Evently
 This all-in-one application allows users to create an account, securely login, view recreational events, register, pay using Square and manage their account.
 # Live Link
-[Visit on Heroku](https://evently2020.herokuapp.com/)
+Dummy accounts to use: (mtest@gmail.com, cathy@yahoo.com...
+Security123 as passwords for both) [Visit on Heroku](https://evently2020.herokuapp.com/)

 # Running Locally